TABLE OF CONTENTS

 - Subscription structure

 Also, don’t be afraid to restructure your pricing as you go.
-This will help you become a scalable credit repair business solution for the long-run.
+This will help you become a scalable credit repair business solution in the long run.

 To run a functioning business, you need to be able to accept digital payments.
 Most people prefer to pay with a credit or debit card when dealing with companies such as yours.
 But without a merchant account, you will be unable to offer that to your customers.
 This ends up being a detriment to your credit repair business.